TL;DR

 Using the Zonka Feedback SDK

 The Zonka Feedback SDK enables you to launch targeted in-app surveys with ease.
-Through the Zonka Feedback web panel, you can create a survey and seamlessly integrate it anywhere within your app.
+Through the Zonka Feedback web panel, you can create a survey and drop it into any ViewController where you want it to appear.

 To display a survey, simply create an instance of ZFSurveyViewController in the desired ViewController where you want the survey to appear.